 For patient education resources, see the Endocrine System Center, as well as Thyroid Problems.

-Anaplastic carcinoma of the thyroid (ATC) generally occurs in people in iodine-deficient areas and in a setting of previous thyroid pathology (eg, preexisting goiter, follicular thyroid cancer, papillary thyroid cancer).
+Anaplastic carcinoma of the thyroid (ATC) generally occurs in people in iodine-deficient areas and in a setting of previous thyroid pathology (eg, pre-existing goiter, follicular thyroid cancer, papillary thyroid cancer).
 Local invasion of adjacent structures (eg, trachea, esophagus) commonly occurs.

 ATC has a genetic association with oncogenes C-myc, H-ras, and Nm23.
-Mutations in genes that code for BRAF, RAS, catenin (cadherin-associated protein), beta 1, PIK3CA, TP53, AXIN1, PTEN, and APC have been found in ATC, and chromosomal abnormalities are common.[1, 2]
+Mutations in genes that code for BRAF, RAS, catenin (cadherin-associated protein), beta 1, PIK3CA, TP53, AXIN1, PTEN, and APC have been found in ATC, and chromosomal abnormalities are common.[2, 3] TJonker and collegues performed functional genomic RNA profiling on 25 ATCs and 80 normal thyroid samples and identified 301 significantly upregulated genes, of which the following were seen as potential therapeutic targets[4] :

-Anaplastic carcinoma of the thyroid (ATC) constitutes less than 2% of all thyroid malignancies in the United States, whcih equates to slightly more than 1000 new cases annually.[4]
-Fortunately, the incidence appears to be declining.
+Anaplastic carcinoma of the thyroid (ATC) constitutes less than 2% of all thyroid malignancies in the United States, which equates to slightly more than 1000 new cases annually.[5, 6] Fortunately, the incidence of thyroid cancer appears to be declining.
 Worldwide frequency likely approximates that in the United States.

 One study has shown that patients younger than 60 years who have ATC confined to the thyroid have a better prognosis than patients who are older and have distant metastases.[9]
 A retrospective study from Korea found that age less than 60 years, tumor size less than 7 cm, and lesser extent of disease were independent predictors of lower disease-specific mortality.[10]